docwhat/homedir/readme.md

 also done something similar and written two articles about it:
   * [CVS homedir, or keeping your life in CVS](http://kitenet.net/~joey/cvshome.html)
   * [Subversion Users: home directory in svn?](http://www.kitenet.net/~joey/svnhome.html)

+## Changes since version 1

+The original HomeDir, which was hosted on trac.gerf.org, is going to be considered version 1.

+### No Configuration File

+Version 1 had a configuration file that kept track of where your packages were located.

+In this new version packages can be placed anyplace under the directory `~/.homedir/packages` (except inside another package, of course).

+This allows for more flexability for managing packages.

+This also means that sync/synccmd is no longer supported.

+### Setup/Upgrade

+This new version is much easier to keep up-to-date.
+Just execute the command `homedir setup` and it'll get the latest version from GitHub.